I-5 – Secret Creek Fish Passage Project

 Creates wildlife habitat connectivity

 The site’s location is part of a wildlife corridor home to several species of animals, including deer, coyotes, bobcats, and beavers.
-The project’s large 68-foot wide arch culverts promote safe wildlife connectivity across NB and SB I-5 and Old Highway 99.
+The project’s large 68-foot wide arch culverts promote safe wildlife connectivity across NB and SB I-5 and Pacific Highway.
 This not only protects valued wildlife resources, but also improves traveler safety by limiting the potential for vehicular conflicts with wildlife.

 Updates aging infrastructure